aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/035_gitrepo/010-create-repo.md

 ### 1. Check the local filesystem for GitOps files

-We have already setup for you content for our Gitops manifests spread into the 3 repositories that we mentioned that have been synced into your local IDE:
+The GitOps manifests content has already been set up and synchronized to our local IDE across the three repositories we mentioned:

 ![git_local_ide](/static/images/git_local_ide.jpg)

-### 2. Sync with ArgoCD
+### 2. Sync with Argo CD

-Later in the workshop we are going to use ArgoCD to synchronize from the Gitea Git repositories.
+Later in the workshop, we will use Argo CD to synchronize from the Gitea Git repositories.

-If you like you can access the Gitea server to see the repositories, but we will just use our local filesystem and `git push` commands to interact with it during the workshop.
+While we can access the Gitea server to view the repositories, during the workshop we will primarily interact with our local filesystem and use `git push` commands.

-You can find your Gitea URL by executing:
+To find our Gitea URL, we can execute:

 :::code{showCopyAction=true showLineNumbers=false language=bash highlightLines='0'}
 gitea_credentials
 :::

 :::alert{header="Important" type="info"}
-We are using several bash functions in the workshop.
-If you want to know more about them, you can execute `type <function_name>` to find the source file of the function
+Throughout the workshop, we use several bash functions.
+To learn more about any function, we can execute `type <function_name>` to find its source file:

 ```bash
 type gitea_credentials